Here’s Who We Are: Do We Match?

 Fallon and I help make love accessible to everyone who works with us, because we just can’t wait to see what wonderful things they’ll do with it.

 So, yes, I can laugh and call myself an MBA with a crystal ball.
-What I really am is what I allowed love to make me: a visionary intuitive and mentor; a pioneering space clearing expert; an animal communicator; a medium; an alchemical energy master; a workshop leader and speaker; a business and creative mentor; an award-winning writer.
+What I really am is what I allowed love to make me: a visionary intuitive and mentor; a pioneering space clearing expert; an animal communicator; a psychic medium; an alchemical energy master; a Reiki Level 3 practitioner; a specialist in shamanic soul retrieval, curse unraveling, and compassionate de-possession; a workshop leader and speaker; a business and creative mentor; an award-winning writer.

 I am an alchemist, and I love it.